-- A technology must already have intellectual property (IP) protection, defined as patent pending or patent issued, by the full application submission deadline.
+- Technologies must already have IP protection, defined as patent pending or patent issued, by the full application submission deadline for the Accelerator Awards program.
 Copyrighted materials, including software, are eligible if OSIF has the right to commercialize the copyrighted materials via an exclusive license agreement.
-It is the applicant's responsibility to notify the Technology Licensing Manager assigned to their invention disclosure at least 30 days prior to the full application submission deadline to ensure the IP is in good standing. - If the technology is jointly owned with another academic institution, OSIF must be designated as the lead institution in commercializing the technology under a fully executed inter-institutional agreement (IIA).
-Applicants should contact their assigned Technology Licensing Manager with any questions or concerns related to IP ownership. - The technology must be available for OSIF to exclusively license at the time of the award notice. - o Intellectual property rights must not be encumbered by any prior obligation, such as an industry sponsored research agreement or consultant agreement. - Technologies under an option agreement in the applicable field of use are NOT eligible for Accelerator Awards funding. - Technologies under a license agreement in the applicable field of use are NOT eligible for Accelerator Awards funding.
+It is the applicant's responsibility to proactively engage the licensing officer assigned to their invention disclosure at least 30 days prior to the full application submission deadline to confirm the IP meets eligibility requirements. - If the technology is jointly owned with another academic institution, OSIF must be designated as the lead institution in commercializing the technology under a fully executed inter-institutional agreement (IIA).
+Applicants should contact their assigned licensing officer with any questions related to IP ownership. - The technology must be available for OSIF to exclusively license at the time of the award notice. - Intellectual property rights must not be encumbered by any prior obligation, such as an industry sponsored research agreement or consultant agreement. - Technologies under an option agreement in the applicable field of use are NOT eligible for Accelerator Awards funding. - Technologies under a license agreement in the applicable field of use are NOT eligible for Accelerator Awards funding.